skooter500/OOP-2023/README.md

 	```
 	git checkout -b lab4
 	```
 - Do some work on [the lab test from 2016](https://github.com/skooter500/OOP-LabTest1-2016/blob/master/readme.md).
-We started this in Monday's class, so you have some starter code
+We started this in Monday's class, so you have some starter code.
+	- Create the Star class
+	- Load from the csv file into an ArrayList of Star objects
+	- Plot the stars to the grid

-	This is how you can load the file into an ArrayList of Star objects:
+- This is how you can load the file into an ArrayList of Star objects:

 	```Java
 	void loadStars()